 [learning focus]

-1. Read books and newspapers should be avoided for at least one week after being discharged from the hospital after retinal detachment surgery.
+1. Reading books, reducing screen time, and avoiding newspapers are recommended for at least one week after discharge following retinal detachment surgery.

 2. A metal shield should be worn at night and during naps for at least one week after retinal detachment surgery to protect the healing eye.